tbrlpld/100-days-of-code/log.md

 Right now I have one server with multiple websites and apps configured.
 Now, that I want to move that setup, I is going to be kind of a pain to setup all the same settings again.
 Even if I keep the same OS and everything, I am not sure I have documented everything.
-This sould mean I have to find all the crucial configs now and copy them from one server to the other.
+This should mean I have to find all the crucial configs now and copy them from one server to the other.

 The containers would make that easier, because each app or website configuration would be contained in the image.
 I only need to put the images on the server and run them.
 That again should be much easier with `docker-compose`.

 **How to get the images onto the server?**

 Looks like you can [just use `docker save` and copy the files](https://stackoverflow.com/questions/23935141/how-to-copy-docker-images-from-one-host-to-another-without-using-a-repository) from one machine to another.
 Other options would be to just push the images to some repo (like [DockerHub](https://hub.docker.com/)) from where they can be pulled.
 I guess public repos are free, while you need to pay for private ones.

 Or you clone the repos over and build the image there.
-This is interesting, because you could use Git hooks to automate the stopping and starting of the service. `docker-compose` should already take care of building the image if needed and restarts the containers.
+This is interesting, because you could use Git hooks to automate the stopping and starting of the service.
+`docker-compose` should already take care of building the image if needed and restarts the containers.

 ### Link(s)